-To Say You Are Sorry, You May Want to Say:
+To Say You A Are S orry, You I May ' Want to Say:

-- "I overreacted...I am so sorry."
+- "I overreacted...
+I am so sorry."

 - "I'm sorry.
 Please forgive me."

 - "I can see my part in this."

 - "Let's try that again."

 - "Let me start over, please."

-- "I really blew that...can I try again?"
+- "I really blew that... can I try again?"

-- "Forgive me...I didn't mean that."
+- "Forgive me...
+I didn't mean that."

 - "How can I make things better?"

 - "How can I make this up to you?"

-Think of a situation that you would like to negotiate with your partner.
+Partner Practice Think of a situation that you would like to negotiate with your partner.
 Write the basic problem or conflict here.
-Use the worksheet on the next two pages to prepare for a discussion with you partner.
-Once you have completed the responses, talk to your partner about the situation and see what kind of compromise you come up with together.

-Adapted from: Gottman, J. & Schwartz - Gottman, J. (2001).
+Use the worksheet on the next two pages to prepare for a discussion with your partner.
+Once you have completed the responses, talk to your partner about the situation and see what kind of compromise you come up with together Adapted from: Gottman, J. & Schwartz - Gottman, J. (2001).
 The art and science of love: A workshop for couples.
 Washington: The Gottman Institute.
+Conflict Resolution Worksheet Preface/Softened Start-Up Example : "I would like to talk to you about something.
+Is this a good time?"